Benjamin Guinness, 3rd Earl of Iveagh: Biography

-Lord Iveagh (often popularly known as Benjamin Iveagh) was born into the Anglo-Irish Guinness family, being the son of Arthur Onslow Edward Guinness, Viscount Elveden, and Lady Elizabeth Cecilia Hare, daughter of Richard Hare, 4th Earl of Listowel.
+Lord Iveagh (often commonly known as Benjamin Iveagh) was born into the Anglo-Irish Guinness family, being the son of Arthur Onslow Edward Guinness, Viscount Elveden, and Lady Elizabeth Cecilia Hare, daughter of Richard Hare, 4th Earl of Listowel.
 His father, Viscount Elveden, was a Major in the 55th (Suffolk and Norfolk Yeomanry) Anti-Tank Regiment of the Royal Artillery and was killed in action by a V-2 rocket while serving in Belgium on 8 February 1945.
 In 1947, his mother remarried Edward Rory More O'Ferrall, from another aristocratic Irish family.

 Lord Iveagh was educated at Eton College, Trinity College, Cambridge, and the University of Grenoble.
 He inherited the title from his grandfather, The 2nd Earl of Iveagh, in September 1967.
-He lived at Farmleigh in the Phoenix Park in Dublin and was chairman of Guinness 1961-1992.
+He lived at Farmleigh in the Phoenix Park in Dublin and was chairman of Guinness from 1961 to 1992.
 He was a trustee of two charitable housing associations, the Iveagh Trust in Dublin and the Guinness Trust in London.
 He was involved in horse breeding and also owned horses.
 The More O'Ferralls, his mother's husband's family were prominent in racing and breeding circles.
 He helped to finance the Kildangan Stud, a famous stud farm owned by his step-uncle, Roderic More O'Ferrall.

 Uniquely at the time, he was a member of two upper houses in two different countries simultaneously.
-He was in the British House of Lords from 1967 to 1992, and was appointed an Irish Senator by Liam Cosgrave from 1973 to 1977.
+He was in the British House of Lords from 1967 to 1992 and served in Seanad Éireann on the nomination of Liam Cosgrave from 1973 to 1977.

 Towards the end of his life, Guinness was an alcoholic.

 His obituary in The Independent, described his business career as "at best undistinguished and at times positively disastrous ...[h]is reign [as chairman of Guinness] was marked first by a phase of unbridled diversification away from the core brewing business and then a prolonged period of debilitating decline."